chandrikan2304/Attendance-Management-System-using-Face-Recognition/README.md

 - Update the database connection details in the code as needed.

 ### 4. Download Haarcascade
-Download the Haarcascade XML file for face detection from the [OpenCV GitHub repository](https://github.com/opencv/opencv) and place it in the project directory.
+Download the Haarcascade XML file for face detection  and place it in the project directory.

 ---